lemrey/sdk-nrf/applications/thread_border_router/README.rst

       Connecting to synthesized IPv6 address: fdb7:aace:3897:2:0:0:c0a8:64
       Done

-   And now send message to your Linux host:
+   And now send a message to your Linux host:

    .. code-block:: console